-Are you buys planning a trip to Thailand?
+Are you busy planning a trip to Thailand?
 Chances are you’re busy trying to figure out how much to budget for Thailand and work out your Thailand trip cost!

 Well you’ll be stoked to learn that Thailand is one of the most budget friendly countries I’ve travelled (in fact Asia is one of the best places to travel on a budget in general!) so you can enjoy paradise without smashing your wallet too much!